sabrikhalil/Micro_Mobility_Detection/README.md

 ## Dataset

 Our custom PolyMMV dataset is tailored to address the unique challenges of detecting MMVs in densely populated urban areas.
-For more information on accessing and utilizing the dataset, please visit [our dataset documentation](./data).
+For more information on accessing and utilizing the dataset, please visit [our dataset documentation](https://drive.google.com/drive/folders/1oluAUC_AjTcsOit1YU_MN0GfCkk20n1n?usp=sharing).

 ## Getting Started

-For detailed instructions on setting up the project environment and running the FGFA-YOLOX model, please refer to the [Drive](https://drive.google.com/drive/folders/1oluAUC_AjTcsOit1YU_MN0GfCkk20n1n?usp=sharing).
+For detailed instructions on setting up the project environment and running the FGFA-YOLOX model, please refer to the [installation guide](./installation).

 ## Citation